Preparing for your Private Pilot Practical Test (generically called the checkride or flight test] is a whole different matter than the written.

-Next is the obvious aspect of performance — proficiently completing the tasks spelled out in the Practical Test Standards book (PTS).
+Next is the obvious aspect of performance — proficiently completing the tasks spelled out in the Airman Certification Standards (ACS).

 A third factor in successfully passing flight tests is attitude; the examiner will be looking for just the right combination of care and confidence.

 And finally, there are the potential effects of stress to deal with.
-Beyond the specific items listed in the PTS, how can we prepare?
+Beyond the specific items listed in the ACS, how can we prepare?

 The examiner wants you to pass.

 Before taking your test, it’s extremely helpful to contact other pilots who have recently completed checkrides with the same examiner.
 Not only can they share intelligence helpful in preparing for the test, but they’ll generally reduce your stress by relating that the examiner was pleasant and reasonable to deal with, and expressing their comfort with the experience.

 If you’re the nervous type, go a step further and ask your instructor to arrange a brief get-to-know-you meeting with the examiner, ahead of time.
 War stories notwithstanding, you’ll find that the examiner wants you to do well and pass the first time as much as you do.